creatrope/oddfoundation/index.markdown

 ## Resources

-Check out our resources page for more information about the power of affirmations and how to incorporate them into your daily routine.
+Check out our resources page for more information about happiness hacks and how to incorporate them into your daily routine.

 Thank you for visiting our site!
-We hope that our affirmations help you cultivate a positive mindset and live your best life.
+We hope that our happiness hacks help you cultivate a positive mindset and live your best life.

 <script>
   fetch('/happinesshacks.yml')